 Legal Challenges of Dealing with a Hoarding Neighbour

-Hoarding programs such as Hoarders and The Hoarder Next Door have become quite popular in recent times, helping the average citizen understand that living with or near a hoarder can be difficult (Dante himself depicted hoarders in his fourth circle of Hell).
-Hoarding, a disorder which describes a person’s persistent difficulty to discard possessions, not only affects the person suffering the disorder but also those living around them.
+Hoarding programs such as Hoarders and The Hoarder Next Door have become popular in recent times.
+This helps the average citizen understand that living with or near a hoarder can be difficult (Dante himself depicted hoarders in his fourth circle of Hell).
+Hoarding is a disorder describing a person’s persistent difficulty to discard possessions.
+It affects the person suffering the disorder and those living around them.
 It is not difficult to imagine the hygiene and safety issues, both for occupants and for neighbours, which arise due to the over accumulation of property.
 So, what can you do if you live next to a hoarder?
 Unfortunately, there is no straight forward answer and there are few effective options available to neighbours affected by hoarding.

-In NSW, relief can be sought under the Local Government Act 1993 which permits council, if land or premises are not kept in a safe or healthy condition, to make an order requiring the owner or occupier to refrain from doing certain things to ensure that the safe and healthy condition is maintained.
+In NSW, relief can be sought under the Local Government Act 1993.
+The Act permits council, if land or premises are not kept in a safe or healthy condition, to make an order requiring the owner or occupier to refrain from doing certain things to ensure that the safe and healthy condition is maintained.
 However, council action may not be enough to have any lasting effect.